chrisspre/omm/graph/data/meta-model-schema.md

 ## Member model element

 A member defines a named value of an enumeration type.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Member)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Member)

+Member is a child element of [EnumType](#enumtype-model-element)

 ### Properties of `Member`